Manali Peak Expedition 5669 M.

 1. What is the height of Manali Peak?

-4. What is the best season to climb Manali Peak?
+3. What is the best season for Manali Peak?

 9. Is altitude sickness a risk?